Shanthi Arvind

-Shanthi Arvind (born 17 February 1980), also known as Santhi or Shanthi Master, is an Indian dancer and actress.
+Shanthi Arvind (born 17 February 1980), also known as Santhi or Shanthi Master, is an Indian dancer and actress who works in Tamil-language films and television.
 She began her career at the age of 10 in the film Kizhakku Vaasal (1990) as a dancer.
 She is also known for being the title song dancer in the serial Metti Oli.

 Shanthi made her television debut in the 2002 television series Metti Oli, which proved to be a major breakout role in her career, she later earned her self the name of "Metti Oli Shanthi" after her appearance in the show.
-She also appeared in other television serials as an actress such as Kannana Kanne, Muthuzhagu and Kula Deivam.
+She also appeared in other television serials as an actress such as Kannana Kanne, Muthuzhagu, Ilakkiya and Kula Deivam.